 Project Description.

-The objective of this project is to decrease the weight of a fixed wing UAV used for military video surveillance to allow increased flight time or larger payloads.
+The objective of this project is to reduce the weight of a commercially available UAV through light weighting processes.

 Key Goals.

 The key goals are aspects of the project that we aim to accomplish with the end product.
 We have set the key goals to be:

-3D printed construction

-Increase flight time to UAV weight ratio
+Maintain Performance characteristics of the UAV

+Decrease the weight of UAV

+Use more than one light-weighting techniques

 Markets.

 The markets for a project are the industries where the product is viable for use.
 There are generally two types of markets considered for projects, primary and secondary.
 The primary market is what the product is designed for, where the secondary market consists of other possible uses or interests for the product.
 For our project the primary market is identified as U.S. Government and military personnel.
 The secondary market is farmers, small companies, and enthusiasts.